274188A/BlazorIdentity/README.md

   * Build an API service to perform Login, and call it.
   * Follow SignalR documentation to use Bearer Tokens via an Identity Server.

-If you want to follow my notes below, possibly find a mistake I made, please, be my guess.
+If you want to follow my notes below, possibly find a mistake I made, please, be my guest.
 But I'm pretty confident that SignInManager is incompatible with Blazor, for a lot of well documented reasons.
 I would love to be proven wrong.

 This project is concluded.